-There are no adequate studies on the effects of using Relpax during pregnancy.
-In animals, pregnant animals treated with Relpax had some babies with problems.
-That’s why you should only use Relpax during pregnancy if the potential benefit is greater than the potential risk to your unborn child.
-If you are pregnant, or think you might be pregnant, talk to your doctor about using Relpax.
-You can also check to see if there is a Relpax pregnancy exposure registry for that medicine.
-The Food and Drug Administration has a list of pregnancy exposure registries (http://www.fda.gov/womens/registries/default.htm) where pregnant women can find information.
+There are no adequate studies on the effects of Topamax in pregnant women.
+In animals, pregnant animals treated with Topamax had some babies with problems.
+That’s why you should only use Topamax during pregnancy if the potential benefit is greater than the potential risk to your unborn child.
+If you are pregnant, or think you might be pregnant, talk to your doctor about using Topamax.
+You can also check to see if there is a Topamax pregnancy exposure registry for this medicine.
+The Food and Drug Administration has a list of pregnancy exposure registries http://www.fda.gov/womens/registries/default.htm) that pregnant women can join.

 Written & reviewed by: Lisa Erwin R.Ph.
 CGP | Last review date: Dec 2010.
 Click the References Link below for a complete list of references.